AlexWendland/public-note/general/Data - Object Anti-Symmetry.md

 ## Hybrids

-In [[Python]] especially this might seem more like a spectrum than an anti-symmetry.
+In [[Python Index]] especially this might seem more like a spectrum than an anti-symmetry.
 However, a mid point tends to be bad practice and indicative that you may have low [[Cohesion]] in your code.

 ## [[Procedural Programming]] vs [[Object Oriented Programming (OOP)]]